EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__
 * 2019-01-17.
 Ben.
 Results of BART vs. GPs simulations
+* Should we add a dependency on Intel TBB and use it for our threading parallelism?

 ### Open Discussion Topics